Summit Livestock Facilities Leadership

 Miles grew up having a passion for the construction industry and graduated with a BS in Building Construction Management from Purdue University in 1988.
 Upon his graduation in 1988 he accepted a position as a Project Sales Consultant.

-In his early years at FBi Buildings, Miles was recognized for his ability to focus on meeting the needs and objectives of his customers.
+In his early years at FBi Buildings, Miles was recognized for his ability to understand and meet the needs and objectives of his customers.
 In 1999, he was promoted to Director of Sales.
-In 2010, he accepted the leadership role of President of FBi Buildings, Inc., where he continues to focus on meeting the customer's needs.
-During his 20-plus years with the company, Miles has been involved in well more than 2,500 agricultural, livestock and industrial projects.
+Then in 2010, he accepted the leadership role of President of FBi Buildings, Inc. In 2011, Miles initiated and led the creation of Summit Livestock Facilities.
+The goal was to impact the profit potential of livestock producers by utilizing our ability to collaborate with customers in the planning, designing, permitting and construction of their projects.
+Miles has been very happily married to his wife Peggy since 1989 and they have two children in college.

-Loren Honegger, P.E.
+Loren Honegger, P.E. - Agricultural Engineer

 Loren was reared on a crop and livestock farm in central Illinois.
 As a young man, he spent his summers working as a laborer on construction projects that often included the building of confinement livestock facilities.

 While earning his BS in Agricultural Engineering from the University of Illinois, Loren focused his coursework on designing wood-frame structures and ventilation systems for livestock facilities.
 He began his career at FBi Buildings as a project engineer in 1997 and earned his professional engineering license in 2002.

 Today, his engineering education combines with his farming and hands-on practical construction experience to enable Loren to engineer practical solutions to complex design problems.
 Typically these challenges include integrating a number of concerns (environmental, siting, financial, labor resources, feed source, manure handling, animal behavior) into a complete facility design that will produce a quality product and generate financial returns.